rpm4real/rpm4real.github.io/_posts/2020-02-16-agg-rename.md

 title: "In-line Renaming of Pandas Aggregates"
 layout: post
 date: 2019-08-4
-image: /assets/images/agg.svg
-headerImage: true
-tag:
-- pandas
-- data science
-category: blog
-author: rileymolloy
+categories: [pandas, datascience]
-description: The default column names can suck.
+excerpt: The default column names pandas gives when aggregating can suck.
 Here's a quick way to improve them.
 ---

 # The Problem